Our organisation

 Director

-Miss Toma holds Non-Executive Director roles with Western Health Alliance Limited, Combined Dispensaries Friendly Society, the Barbara May Foundation and the RACGP Australian General Practice Research Foundation.
-Current committee roles include Chair of the Australian Institute of For Purpose Leaders NSW Chapter, the NSW Ministry of Health Hospital in the Home Reform Governance Group, Harvard Business Review Advisory Council, Northern Sydney Local Health District Board Quality Health Care Committee and the Primary and Community Health Advisory Committee, with previous roles as Chair for the Australian Marketing Institute State Council and member of the Cancer Australia Research Grant Advisory Committee.
-Previous board roles include Jannawi Connections, the ADA Dental Health Foundation, LiveBetter Ltd and Asthma Australia ACT.
-Board sub-committee experience includes governance, remuneration and nominations, finance, audit and risk as well as community advisory councils.
+Julie holds Non-Executive Director roles with Western Health Alliance Limited, Combined Dispensaries Friendly Society, the Barbara May Foundation and the RACGP Australian General Practice Research Foundation.
+Previous board roles include Jannawi Connections, the ADA Dental Health Foundation, LiveBetter Ltd and the Asthma Foundation ACT.
+Current committee roles include Chair of the Australian Institute of For Purpose Leaders NSW Chapter, the Harvard Business Review Advisory Council and the Northern Sydney LHD Board Quality Health Care Committee, with previous roles as Chair for the Australian Marketing Institute State Council and member of the Cancer Australia Research Grant Advisory Committee.
+Board sub-committee experience includes governance, strategy, remuneration and nominations, finance, audit and risk as well as community advisory councils.

-Miss Toma’s tertiary education includes a Bachelor of Applied Science (Biomedical), MBA and GAICD qualifications, complimented by a Harvard For Purpose Leadership program.
+Tertiary education includes a Bachelor of Applied Science (Biomedical), MBA and GAICD qualifications complimented by a leadership program with Harvard in 2024.

-Her industry recognition includes a Financial Review BOSS Most Innovative Companies Award in 2023, Australian Marketing Institute Marketing Awards for Excellence State Award Winner 2022 & 2020, Outstanding Leadership Awards Finalist 2022, CEO Magazine Marketing Executive of the Year Finalist 2017 & 2019, and she was shortlisted for the Telstra Business Women’s Awards in 2019.
+Industry recognition includes a Financial Review BOSS Most Innovative Companies Award in 2023, Australian Marketing Institute Marketing Awards for Excellence State Award Winner 2022 & 2020, Outstanding Leadership Awards Finalist 2022, CEO Magazine Marketing Executive of the Year Finalist 2017 & 2019, and shortlisted for the Telstra Business Women’s Awards in 2019.

 • Chair of the Governance Committee